valencik/mastersAPSC/documents/thesis/thesis.md

 There is a wide range in publication numbers among the roughly $100,000$ authors in the NSR.
 Table @tbl:prolific-authors shows the upper bound in publication numbers, and $41254$ authors share the lower bound of one publication.
 These are authors with different publication traits (a topic that is further explored in [Cluster Analysis](#cluster-analysis)).
-We want to learn something about the structure of author contributions.
+We want to enable discovery about the structure of author contributions.
 Are the majority of NSR entries contributed by the many authors who publish once or the few with hundreds of publications?

 The database can be used to answer a similar question:
-How many of the NSR entries are affected if every author below a certain publication amount is removed?
+How many of the NSR entries are affected if every author who contributed to fewer than a given number of entries is removed?
-First every paper is taken and duplicated for every single author in that paper's author list.
+First, every paper is taken and duplicated for every single author in that paper's author list.
 There is now a database object for each author in each paper.
 Each time an author appears their publication count increments.
 Next, each database object that has an author with a publication count below the cutoff is removed.
-Finally the unique remaining NSR entries are the ones that have authors with more than one publication count.
+Finally, the unique remaining NSR entries are the ones that have authors with more than the given publication count.
-Table @tbl:papersWithoutNAuthors shows the number of NSR entries that remain once all the authors with a specified publication count are removed[^code-papersWithoutNAuthors].
+Table @tbl:papersWithoutNAuthors shows the number of NSR entries that remain after all the authors with a specified publication count are removed[^code-papersWithoutNAuthors].
 Note that the starting number is $190654$ not $212835$ as quite a few NSR entries do not have an author field.
 Table @tbl:typesWithoutAuthors shows a breakdown of the NSR entry types that do not have authors.
 A large percentage of those entries without author fields are reports and conference proceedings[^no-author-jour].